wmorgan/dcos-docs/1.8/administration/installing/cloud/aws/advanced/quickstart.md

     ![AWS UI](../img/aws-advanced-1.png)

     *  **Stack name** Specify the cluster name.
+    *  **CustomAMI** Optional: Specify the AMI ID.
+For more information, see [Installing Using a Custom AMI](/docs/1.8/administration/installing/cloud/aws/advanced/aws-ami).
     *  **InternetGateway** Specify the `InternetGatewayID` output value from the `zen.sh` script.
 The Internet Gateway ID must be attached to the VPC.
 This Internet Gateway will be used by all nodes for outgoing internet access.
     *  **KeyName** Specify your AWS EC2 Key Pair.
     *  **MasterInstanceType** Specify the Amazon EC2 instance type.
 The <a href="https://aws.amazon.com/ec2/pricing/" target="_blank">m3.xlarge</a> instance type is recommended.